tum-gis/sddi-security-federation-framework/AS/authorization-server/test/AS/TEST.md

 ]
 ````

 * Register with type `Client-side Web Appliction` will result in applications that are allowed to execute the `implicit` flow.
-In order to test the GDPR complianc, we need to have one application with no scope selected, `saml`, `openid`, `profile`, `email` and `profile + email`.
+In order to test the GDPR compliance, we need to have one application with no scope selected, `saml`, `openid`, `profile`, `email` and `profile + email`.
 * Register with type `Server-side Web Appliction` will result in applications that are allowed to execute the `authorization code` flow.
-In order to test the GDPR complianc, we need to have one application with no scope selected, `saml`, `openid`, `profile`, `email` and `profile + email`.
+In order to test the GDPR compliance, we need to have one application with no scope selected, `saml`, `openid`, `profile`, `email` and `profile + email`.
 * Register with type `Service Application` will result in applications that are allowed to execute the `implicit` flow.
-In order to test the GDPR complianc, we need to have one application with no scope selected, `saml`, `openid`, `profile`, `email` and `profile + email`.
+In order to test the GDPR compliance, we need to have one application with no scope selected, `saml`, `openid`, `profile`, `email` and `profile + email`.

 ### Registering Test Applications
 In order to register the test applications, simply set the `create_test_clients=true` in `.../config/config.php`.
 Make sure that also `create_db=true` is set.